 During the 1990s, the division within the neo-realist camp in the field of international relations along the lines of defensive and offensive realisms became more pronounced.
-Inspired by Kenneth Waltz's (1979) Theory of International Politics, defensive realists have argued that great powers prefer rather to maintain the status quo than to increase overall power, because the cost of expansion commonly outweighs the benefits of having more power.
-Moreover, they posit a world where cooperation between great powers can reduce the risks of international anarchy and minimize the effects of the security dilemma.
-Thus, defensive realism theories can account for the sustained levels of cooperation between the U.S. and Western European countries in the post-Cold War period, or for the absence of hot war between the great powers since 1945.
+Inspired by Kenneth Waltz's (1979) Theory of International Politics, defensive realists have argued that great powers prefer to maintain the status quo, than increase overall power, because the cost of expansion commonly outweigh the benefits of having more power.
+Moreover, defensive realists posit a world where cooperation between great powers can reduce the risks of international anarchy and minimize the effects of the security dilemma.
+Thus, their theories can account for the sustained levels of cooperation between the US and Western European countries in the post-Cold War or for the absence of war between the great powers since 1945.

-Even though offensive realists may accept that states may cooperate and build an international order that minimizes the security dilemma, they argue that great powers are 'always searching for opportunities to gain power over their rivals, with hegemony as their final goal' (Mearsheimer 2001: 29).
-Similar to defensive realism, Mearsheimer's theory is also 'a structural theory of international politics'.
-However, '[o]ffensive realism parts company with defensive realism over the question of how much power states want'.
-Defensive realists argue that states want to preserve the existing balance of power; offensive realists believe that 'a state's ultimate goal is to be the hegemon of the system' (Mearsheimer 2001: 21).
+Even though offensive realists may accept that states may cooperate and build an international order that minimizes the security dilemma, they argue that great powers are "always searching for opportunities to gain power over their rivals, with hegemony as their final goal" (Mearsheimer 2001: 29).
+Similar to defensive realism, Mearsheimer's theory is also "a structural theory of international politics."
+However, "Offensive realism parts company with defensive realism over the question of how much power states want."
+As noted above defensive realists argue that states want to preserve the existing balance of power.
+In contrast, offensive realists believe that "a state's ultimate goal is to be the hegemon of the system" (Mearsheimer 2001: 21).
 How much power does a state want?
-Mearsheimer argues that great powers are interested in gaining absolute power.
-In this way, '[t]hey are not motivated by balance-of-power logic but instead are concerned with amassing power without regard to how much power other states control' (2001: 36).
-Given this understanding, great powers' foreign policies are revisionist in nature, searching for opportunities to use their capabilities to re-order the international system according to their interests.
+Mearsheimer (2001: 36) argues that great powers are interested in gaining absolute power.
+In this way, "They are not motivated by balance-of-power logic but instead are concerned with amassing power without regard to how much power other states control".
+Given this understanding, great powers' foreign policies are revisionist in nature, searching for opportunities to use their capabilities to reorder the international system according to their interests.

-For Mearsheimer, great powers are rational actors operating in an anarchical system that forces them to compete against each other to preserve their sovereignty (2001: 31).
+For Mearsheimer (2001: 31), great powers are rational actors operating in an anarchical system that forces them to compete against each other to preserve their sovereignty.
 The struggle for power is not an end in itself, but the path to survival in a self-help world.
-Like other neo-realists, Mearsheimer believes that all great powers, regardless of their economic and political system, must behave aggressively (2001: 54).
+Like other neo-realists, Mearsheimer (2001: 54) believes that all great powers, regardless of their economic and political system, must behave aggressively.
 If not, it may lead to their downfall.
-While states will consider cooperating with other states to create new international orders that can minimize the risks associated with anarchy, Mearsheimer argues that cooperation cannot be sustained in the long run because states fear that other states might 'cheat the system' to gain more power at their expense (2001: 51-52).
+While states will consider cooperating with other states to create new international orders that can minimize the risks associated with anarchy, Mearsheimer (2001: 51-52) argues that cooperation cannot be sustained in the long run because states fear that other states might "cheat the system" to gain more power at their expense.
 When cooperation between great powers does take place, it is influenced by offensive realism's logic.
-In other words, states might enter alliances to deter another actor from establishing hegemonic control over a region or the globe, but these 'are only temporary marriages of convenience' because states know that today's friends are tomorrow's enemies (Mearsheimer 2001: 33).
+In other words, states might enter alliances to deter another actor from establishing hegemonic control over a region or the globe, but as he contends these "are only temporary marriages of convenience" because states know that today's friends is tomorrow's enemy (Mearsheimer 2001: 33).